 Owners also have full administrative rights over users, students, authors, and affiliates.
-Additionally, they have the ability to add other owners to their school.
-This means that there can be multiple owners for one Teachable school.

 NOTE: Owner/Administrator accounts cannot dually have the distinction of affiliate or author.

 Based on rules set by the owner, an author can oversee one or more courses and can perform certain administrative functions, like:

 - Emailing students enrolled in the course